JMU-CDC/Network-Lessons/Unit 2/Topologies.md

 	- Demarcation between static and dynamic routing protocols.

 ### Access Layer
 - Provides user access to local segment on the network.
-Characterized by switched [[Intro to LANs|LAN]] segments in a campus environment.
+Characterized by switched [Intro to LANs](/Intro-to-LANs.md) segments in a campus environment.
 Micro segmentation using LAN switches provides high bandwidth to workgroups by reducing the number of devices on Ethernet segments.
 - #### Following functions for the Access Layer:
 	- Layer 2 switching
 	- High availability